centria/cs-exercises-20/README.md

 #### Exercise_26

-* CrEate a program which asks for an integer.
+* create a program which asks for an integer.
 If the integer is less than 1900, output "You're old".

 ```console
 Give your age: